About this site

 Around Europe by train with a Peruvian finger puppet.

 I’m James, and I'm the uneasy handler of a Peruvian finger puppet.
-I enjoy rail travel, and I'm old enough to know better.
+I love rail travel, and I'm old enough to know better.

-This blog started during that trip as a WordPress-hosted freebie that saved me from having to find, write, and send postcards to my mother while Companion and I were dragging roller-bags around Europe, leaving us time to shop for supplies (wine) for on-board picnics as we travelled further east.
+This blog started during that trip as a way to avoid the hassle of having to find, write, and send postcards to my mother while Companion and I were dragging roller-bags around Europe.
+This freed up time for shopping for essential supplies (wine) for on-board picnics as we ventured further east.

-Since then, I've maintained it for my own amusement more than anything, mainly as a way of remembering my own trips as I have a dreadful memory for such things.
-Some other people seem to enjoy it and occasionally come along for the ride, which is a treat, and if you are one of those people, the more the merrier.
+Since then, I've kept it going, mostly for my own amusement, as a way of remembering trips as I have a dreadful memory for such things.
+But it turns out that other people like it too and if you're one of them, welcome aboard!
+The more, the merrier.

-This puppet stowed away in my luggage from a street market in Lima after a work trip in 2010.
-After a few years languishing in pencil cases or coming to work with me, Companion and I decided it/he/they (we have no way of knowing) should travel with us on the original Interrail Extravaganza as we thought it amusing and way more photogenic than a selfie.
+This particular puppet stowed away in my luggage after a work trip to Lima in 2010.
+After years of languishing in pencil cases or tagging along to the office, Companion and I decided it/he/they (we have no way of knowing its pronouns but its adjectives are small, angry and ruthless) should join us on our Interrail adventure because it’s funnier than a selfie and far more photogenic.